 Intuition and Material Exploration

 Carrot Flower Creative is a small studio in Portland, Oregon, specializing in limited edition handcrafted objects focused in ceramics and painting.
 No two pieces of work made through Carrot Flower Creative are exactly the same, but rather the individual nature of each piece is celebrated as it is made.
 The person buying an item from here is choosing it because the object cannot be mass produced and they value the imprint of human spirit upon the material.
 As a part of Carrot Flower Creative's intention, I work to use art and creativity as a form of community building.

 My name is Sandra Oberdorfer, and I run Carrot Flower Creative.
 I am an artist with many years of experience working with a variety of media, and I have always used a combination of intuition and observation to bring out the best attributes of color and texture in the pieces I make.
-It's a joy to devote this attention to detail towards creating unique objects, and it's an even greater blessing to share this awareness and knowledge with students.
+It's a joy to devote this attention to detail towards creating unique objects, and it's an even greater blessing to share this awareness and knowledge with others.

 Why Carrot Flower?

 My garden is full of eclectic abundance.
 There are no straight rows of plants near my home, but instead a gathering of medicinal plants, tall sunflowers, juicy raspberries, vibrant dandelions, and flowering herbs.
 Nothing is particularly tidy out there and some plants fare better than others.
 I put seeds in the ground, build the quality of soil and water abundantly; but I take care not to assert my will too hard over the blooming life.

 I consider it a partnership with the process.
 If something thrives, great!
 If not, then I try something else next time.
 If a squirrel collaborates by burying a tree nut for winter then forgets to eat it later, then I tend to that tree rather than pull it out as an unplanned 'weed'.